kyverno/website/content/en/docs/Writing policies/mutate.md

 To reference data in target resources, you can define the variable `target` followed by the path to the desired attribute.
 For example, using `target.metadata.labels.env` references the label `env` in the target resource.

-This policy copies the configmaps' value `target.data.key` to their label with the key `env`.
+This policy copies the ConfigMaps' value `target.data.key` to their label with the key `env`.

 ```yaml
 apiVersion: kyverno.io/v1